programmerraja/MyBlog/content/misc/Finance  & stock.md

 - Buy stock when **Buffett Indicator** less then 75% But make sure the fundamental of the stock is good

+## US based

+we have two options invest in indian market in US  motiala oswal NASDAQ us based ETF

+where US has high return and less expense ratio

 ## Small case